the3rdPoliceman/CaravanFan/README.md

 ### Configuration
 There are two configuration files that you need to prepare:

+**config.ini**
-config.ini: This file contains the configuration for the program, including the city, desired temperature, temperature delta trigger, relay pin, and temperature sensor pin.
+This file contains the configuration for the program, including the city, desired temperature, temperature delta trigger, relay pin, and temperature sensor pin.
 Here's an example of how it should look:

 ```ini
 [configuration]